How to Backup Hyper-V Machines Easily | 4 Ways Included

 In this way, you can merge multiple Google Drive accounts or other cloud drive accounts to enjoy all the free cloud storage in them.
 Here are detailed steps for it:

-1. After adding your cloud drive accounts to CBackup, choose the My Storage and + New Cloud button, then you will see a New Combined Cloud in the menu, select it.
+1. After adding your cloud drive accounts to CBackup, choose the Storage button, then you will see an + Add Combined Cloud in the menu, select it.

-2. Check all the cloud storage accounts that you want to combine, then click Next.
+2. Check all the cloud storage accounts that you want to combine, then click Next > Combine.

 3. Then, there will be a Combined Cloud in your clouds list.
 You can regard it as a backup destination for your Hyper-V machines.